 Create A Cross Breeze

-Fans don’t necessarily make your home cooler since they essentially push around hot air.
+Fans don’t necessarily make your home cooler since they essentially push around the hot air.
 But if you set up a cross breeze in your home using two fans, this could make you feel more comfortable in warmer temps.
-To create a cross breeze, set up two flows of air -- one to blow cool air and one to pull away the hot air.
+To create a cross breeze, set up two flows of air – one to blow cool air and one to pull away the hot air.

-Take a Cold Shower or Bath
+Take A Cool Shower Or Bath

-Create a DIY ‘Air Conditioner’
+Create A DIY ‘Air Conditioner’

 Put your trays of ice cubes to good use!
 Fill a shallow pan or bowl with ice and place it in front of a fan.
 As the ice melts, the fan will pick up the cold water particles and blow them around the room, creating a cool mist.

-Close the Doors of Unused Rooms
+Close The Doors Of Unused Rooms

-Close your Curtains or Blinds
+Close Your Curtains Or Blinds

 It’s natural to hide from the sun when there’s a heatwave, which is why it’s always a good idea to close your curtains.
 Blackout curtains work best because they will completely prevent the sun from getting in.
 However, Consumer Reports notes that neutral-toned curtains with white plastic backings are best for reflecting away sunlight, and they can reduce heat gain by up to 33%.

-Forget About the Stove and Oven
+Forget About The Stove And Oven

-Sleep in Breathable Linens
+Sleep In Breathable Linens

 During the summer months, be sure to swap out your current bed sheets for cotton ones.
 Cotton sheets have natural fibres that are breathable and lightweight, which will help you stay cool as you sleep.
 Moisture-wicking sheets also exist for those who tend to sweat a lot at night.

-Open Your Windows in the Evenings
+Open Your Windows In The Evenings

 Turn On Your Kitchen Exhaust Fan